Overview

 Process

-To keep costs down while finding product-market fit, we began by building on what users already loved about football games and focused research and refinement efforts where it mattered the most.
 I adopted a lean UX approach, working closely with the core team to swiftly deliver solutions and gather feedback from an engaged community of early testers.
 This approach allowed us to rely on experience, instinct, and real-time input from users to rapidly iterate and refine ideas as they were tested.

-By validating ideas with the community in real-world conditions before moving into vertical slice development,we were able to maintain speed and agility while steadily meeting user expectations.
+By validating ideas with the community in real-world conditions before moving into vertical slice development, we were able to maintain speed and agility while steadily meeting user expectations.

 The Solution